UNiXMIT/UNiXextend/docs/AcuXDBC-LINUXClient.md

 sudo apt install unixodbc-dev
 ```

-1. Type 'odbcinst –j' to find out where your SYSTEM and USER data sources are located:
+1. Execute the command `odbcinst -j` to find out where your SYSTEM and USER data sources are located:

     ```
     unixODBC 2.3.11